Overview

 Final Project

 A project utilizing data of your own choice.
 Graduate students will have higher expectations than undergraduate students.
+More information will be given as the exam gets closer.

 Course Expectations & Guidelines